rc-bellergy/vr-xmas-card/README.md

 # What is it?

-It is a testing project to explore the solution of VR ecard using A-Frame
+It is a testing project to explore the solution of VR ecard using A-Frame and 360 pano photo.

 Included:
 - aframe